Research and Analysis on the DPRK Leadership

-Kim Yo Jong’s whereabouts and activities until 2008 are not known.
-At that time, she may have sufficiently completed her education to be appointed a junior cadre in the central party, working under her father or her aunt, Kim Kyong Hui (Kim Kyo’ng-hu’i).
+Kim Yo Jong’s whereabouts and activities until 2007 are not known.
+At that time, she sufficiently completed her education to be appointed a junior cadre in the central party, working under her father or her aunt, Kim Kyong Hui (Kim Kyo’ng-hu’i).
 After Kim Jong Il’s strokes in August and September 2008, Yo Jong joined her brother Kim Jong Un at their father’s bedside.
-When KJI, Kim Kyong Hui, Jang Song Taek and other core leadership finalized succession planning, they included a significant and unknown role for Kim Yo Jong.
+When KJI, Kim Kyong Hui, Jang Song Taek and other core leadership finalized succession planning, they included a significant role for Kim Yo Jong, who joined KJI’s entourage of close aides and attended the late leader’s on-site visits with her aunt.

 In May 2009, Kim Jong Il visited Wo’nsan University of Agriculture.
 Part of the university campus is housed in buildings constructed by German monks in the early 20th century, and the campus itself is located in close proximity to the Kim Family’s residential compound in Wo’nsan.
 At his visit, KJI was escorted by a large number of senior party, military and government officials.
 Also in attendance was Kim Jong Un, who KJI formally introduced to university and local party officials.
 Kim Jong Un posed for a commemorative photograph on the university’s campus with Korean Workers’ Party Propaganda Secretary Kim Ki Nam, as well as his older brother Jong Chol and Yo Jong.